Power-of-Attorney Translations

 1. Archaisms: Legal English, including Power-of-Attorney documents, often employs language that is archaic or uses old-fashioned structures.
 Historical English grammar helps you understand and accurately translate these archaisms.

-2. Formality and Precision: Historical grammar provides insights into the formal, precise nature of legal language, as it tends to be conservative and maintains older grammatical forms that may not be in common use today but are still found in legal English.
+2. Formality and Precision: Historical grammar provides insights into the formal, precise nature of legal language.
+It tends to be conservative and maintains older grammatical forms that may not be in common use today but are still found in legal English.

 3. Understanding of Legal Terminology: Many terms used in legal English, such as "herein", "hereto", and "hereby", have origins in Middle and Old English.
 A knowledge of historical English grammar helps understand and translate these terms correctly.

-4. Syntax and Sentence Structure: Legal English often uses complex sentence structures that have evolved over time.
+4. Syntax and Sentence Structure: Legal English often uses complex sentence structures that have evolved.
 Understanding historical English grammar can help parse these structures, ensuring a more accurate translation.

 5. Consistency: The legal language strives for consistency to avoid ambiguity.
 This can result in repeated phrases and structures, some of which have roots in historical English grammar.